keboola/keboola-as-code-templates/_common/out-ecommerce-bigquery/v0/src/README.md

 Basic RFM analysis is done in this transformation.

-### ORCH: [IN-ECOMMERCE-SHOPIFY] Orchestration: BDM Creation
+### FLOW: [IN-ECOMMERCE-SHOPIFY] Flow: BDM Creation

-This orchestrator gets data from Shopify Extractor, transform them, run RFM analysis and write data into Snowflake database.
+This orchestrator gets data from Shopify Data Source, transform them, run RFM analysis and write data into Snowflake database.

-### WR: [OUT-ECOMMERCE-GSHEET] Writer OR WR: [OUT-ECOMMERCE-SNOWFLAKE] Writer OR [OUT-ECOMMERCE-BIGQUERY] Writer
+### DESTINATION: [OUT-ECOMMERCE-GSHEET] Data Destination OR DESTINATION: [OUT-ECOMMERCE-SNOWFLAKE] Data Destination OR [OUT-ECOMMERCE-BIGQUERY] Data Destination

-Writer loads data into a Google sheet, Snowflake database or BigQuery.
+Data Destination loads data into a Google sheet, Snowflake database or BigQuery.

-### ORCH: [OUT-ECOMMERCE-GSHEET] Orchestration: BDM Usage OR [OUT-ECOMMERCE-SNOWFLAKE] Orchestration: BDM Usage OR [OUT-ECOMMERCE-BIGQUERY] Orchestration: BDM Usage
+### FLOW: [OUT-ECOMMERCE-GSHEET] Flow: BDM Usage OR [OUT-ECOMMERCE-SNOWFLAKE] Flow: BDM Usage OR [OUT-ECOMMERCE-BIGQUERY] Flow: BDM Usage

-This orchestration use writer to load created BDM into Google sheet, Snowflake database or Google BigQuery.
+This flow use data destination to load created BDM into Google sheet, Snowflake database or Google BigQuery.

 ## Business Data Model